metabrainz/picard-docs/config/options_scripting.rst

 add, remove and reorder the scripts, enable or disable individual scripts, as well as edit the currently selected script.

-The script editor automatically highlights the elements of the script, where dark blue text starting with a '$' is a :doc:`function name <../functions/list_by_type>` and names in light blue within '%' signs are Picard's :doc:`tag and variable names <../variables/variables>`.
+The script editor automatically highlights the elements of the script, including :doc:`function names <../functions/list_by_type>` and :doc:`tag and variable names <../variables/variables>`.
 Hovering your mouse pointer over one of the highlighted entries will display help information about the entry if available.

 Unicode characters can be entered into the script using the format ``\uXXXX`` where "XXXX" is